surrealdb/surrealist/README.md

 - [Nodejs LTS](https://nodejs.org/en/)
 - [PNPM](https://pnpm.io/) (npm i -g pnpm)

+Additionally, on ubuntu you will need to install the following packages: \
+`apt install libjavascriptcoregtk-4.0-dev libsoup2.4-dev libwebkit2gtk-4.0-dev`

 ### Live Development

 To run in live development mode, run `npm run tauri:dev` in the project directory.
 This will run a Vite development